Hyphenate the following when used as adjectival phrases: full time, part time, on

 Hyphenate a cardinal numeral used with a unit of measurement if the compound precedes

 three-mile limit … 100-yard dash … 10-meter band … four-year-old boy

 The dictionary is the first source for whether words formed with the prefixes listed below are spelled as single words or with hyphens.

 Lacking dictionary guidance, words formed with this list of prefixes are to be spelled as single words when used as adjectives.

 1) Second element capitalized or a figure, un-American, pre-1914;

-2) To distinguish homonyms, re-cover, re-create;
+2) To distinguish homonyms, which have a different meaning than their non-hyphenated counterparts, re-cover, re-create;

 3) Second element more than one word, pre-Civil War.